NeoMutt

 static int mutt_sasl_conn_poll (struct Connection *conn, time_t wait_secs)

-Check an SASL connection for data - Implements Connection::poll() -.
+Check if any data is waiting on a socket - Implements Connection::poll() -.

 int mutt_sasl_client_new (struct Connection *conn, sasl_conn_t **saslconn)